pja35/SXP/docs/wiki/AsokanSchunter.md

 ---

-The link does not grant access to the whole document, however I recovered it by other means.
+The link does not grant access to the whole document, however I recovered it.
 This is a recent review paper by specialists, hence a good entry to the topic.
 The comments here are biased towards SXP.

 Fair Exchange
 -------------